jotafeldmann/dra-dual-reference-array/README.md

 ## It uses the following JavaScript's capabilities:

-- Set/Get a object's property in the Array form;
+- Set/Get object's property in the Array form;
-- When a Array got it value from another array, the portion of memory is a link to the another array.
-So, when that value change, the other array's value change too;
+- When the Array got it value from another array, the portion of memory is a link to the another array.
+So, when value change, the other array's value change too;
 - Bonus: keeps the integrity of Array's length.

 ## TODO